Green chillies are an inseparable part of Indian Kitchen & is one of the biggest reasons why Indian food is known all over the world.

 Windowsill that receives sunlight are perfect for this.

-Keep watering it whenever the soil feels dry, never overwater.
+Keep watering it whenever the soil feels dry, but never overwater.

 Germination Time of Chilli Seeds